jwplayer/jwplatform-docs/docs/building_your_site/widgets/feeds_widgets.md

 ##Getting Started

 You can [view the feeds widget demos](//developer.jwplayer.com/jw-player/demos/customization/) on our developer site and [fork the source code](//github.com/jwplayer/jwdeveloper-demos/tree/master/demos/customization/) from Github.
-Each widget comes with a readme providing instructions to run it locally.
+Each widget comes with a README providing instructions to run it locally.

 ##JavaScript Widget

 ###The Basics

 The JavaScript widget uses jQuery, UnderscoreJS, and Handlebars.
-In order to modify the widget for your site, you will need to configure `index.html`.
-You can also use our [CSS Reference](/building_your_site/widgets/feeds_widget_css_reference.md) to modify `css/style.css`.
+In order to modify the widget for your site, you will configure `index.html`.

+The feed classes follow the JW Player skinning model.
+See our [CSS Reference](/building_your_site/widgets/feeds_widget_css_reference.md) for more information on modifying `css/style.css` and skinning your widget.

 [View the JavaScript Feeds Widget Demo.](//developer.jwplayer.com/jw-player/demos/customization/feeds-js/)